amireldor/eize.ninja/projects/markdown/amir-x.md

 if I recall correctly, and it looks just fine under my mobile phone, so I'm happy with that.
 It's based on the **Zen drupal theme.** The theme is also subject to change, into something less cheerful, yet happy enough.

+I have **never** submitted Amir-X to search engines, yet I got traffic and some people even said "thank you!" on some posts.
+I think this is an achivement, isn't it?